linode/docs/docs/guides/applications/messaging/manually-deploy-jitsi-cluster/index.md

           33366233623864326678
     ```

 1. Using a text editor, open and edit the Linode instance parameters in the `group_vars/jitsi/vars` file.
-Replace the values for the following variables with your preferred deployment specifications.
-See the [Linode API Reference](https://techdocs.akamai.com/linode-api/reference/api):
+Replace the values for the following variables with your preferred deployment specifications:

     - `ssh_keys`: Your SSH public key
     - `jitsi_type`: Compute Instance type and plan for the Jitsi Meet instance